GitbookIO/gitbook/docs/templating/README.md

 {% endif %}
 ```

-If variable is defined and evaluates to true, "It is true" will be displayed.
-Otherwise, nothing will be.
+If variable is defined and resolves to true, it displays **"It is true"**, otherwise nothing will be displayed.

-You can specify alternate conditions with `elif` and `else`:
+You can specify alternative conditions with `elif` and `else`:

 ```twig
 {% if hungry %}